nixworks/public/news/2007/09/1/index.md

 ##### United States
 ### [ Envoys from the United States and North Korea meet in Geneva to discuss normalising relations. ](/news/2007/09/1/envoys-from-the-united-states-and-north-korea-meet-in-geneva-to-discuss-normalising-relations.md)
-_Context: Geneva, United States, North Korea_
+_Context: North Korea, United States, Geneva_

 ##### concrete
 ### [ A concrete and steel fence is built in Sydney to protect leaders attending the Asia-Pacific Economic Cooperation meeting next week. ](/news/2007/09/1/a-concrete-and-steel-fence-is-built-in-sydney-to-protect-leaders-attending-the-asia-pacific-economic-cooperation-meeting-next-week.md)
-_Context: steel, Asia-Pacific Economic Cooperation, Sydney, concrete_
+_Context: Sydney, concrete, steel, Asia-Pacific Economic Cooperation_

 ##### dengue
 ### [ There has been a spike in dengue fever cases in 2007 in Malaysia with seventy-five people dying in the first eight months. ](/news/2007/09/1/there-has-been-a-spike-in-dengue-fever-cases-in-2007-in-malaysia-with-seventy-five-people-dying-in-the-first-eight-months.md)